lovcodvn/reco_collaborative_filtering/README.md

 # Parameter Tuning
 Depending on the model in usage, the hyper parameters that were optimized include the followings:

-# Credits:

-Cornac: A comparative framework for multimodal recommender systems

 •	Number of factors (k)
 •	Maximum Iteration (max_iter)
 •	Learning Rate (learning_rate)